saliWd/distance/ProjectNotes.md

 # TODO
 1. visio drawing, documentation
+1. think about iBeacon instead of ble advertising?
+Or eddystone?
+Check what's supported by nRF
 1. prep pool trial: waterproof setup
    * as a first trial, could just pack everything into my swimming bag
 1. trial in pool, acquire some rssi data
+   * need some rssi logger app.
+Did not find something meaningful
 1. check the app side.
 E.g. https://github.com/alt236/Bluetooth-LE-Library---Android as a starting point.
    - Need to get the whole app building environment again
    - Simulator etc